 Our experience at Casa Gangotena was exquisite, and it is easily one of our favorite city properties in the world.
 The property has been lovingly resorted and feels as if you’ve stepped back in time.
-The staff go above and beyond to make sure you are enjoying your stay.
-They’re quick to remember your face and refer to you by name a touch that does not go unnoticed.
+The staff goes above and beyond to make sure you are enjoying your stay.
+They’re quick to remember your face and refer to you by name, a touch that does not go unnoticed.
 Even when calling a cab they will only do so with reliable cab drivers and ensure that you are not ripped off (which can easily happen in Quito).

 Casa Gangotena also has a full-service restaurant, bar, and 24/7 room service.
-The lovely dining room is light and airy in the morning as they serve a healthy and delicious breakfast, the perfect way to start the day.
-With our busy scehdule, we had two mornings where we left too early for breakfast (5 am) and the staff happily packed us a beautiful spread with coffee.
+The lovely dining room is light and airy in the morning as they serve healthy and delicious breakfast, the perfect way to start the day.
+With our busy schedule, we had two mornings where we left too early for breakfast (5 am) and the staff happily packed us a beautiful spread with coffee.
 For lunch and dinner service, the restaurant transforms into a fine dining environment serving up international and Ecuadorian cuisine.
 It’s also possible to join in on high tea in the dining area.
 We did not have time to try this experience but were told by more than a few that it was well worth it.

 We were surprised by the beauty of the rooms at Casa Gangotena.
 Many have a private terrace, large modern bathrooms, comfortable beds, satellite television, daily fresh fruits, and ground South American coffee beans waiting for you.
 Seriously, it was hard for us to leave the room!

 Perhaps the best part about Casa Gangotena is the location, which is unbeatable for exploring Quito’s historic heart.
 Just one step out of the doors and you are in the center of the Andes with South America’s most scenic old town full of restaurants, Baroque churches, local artisans, and numerous markets.

 Things to Know Before Going to Quito